gryphonshafer/pnwquizzing/docs/district_governance/SOPs.md

 The following are the Standard Operating Policies, hereinafter referred to as SOPs, of Pacific Northwest Bible Quizzing, hereinafter referred to as PNW.

-- SOPs Version: 2020-09-23
+- SOPs Version: 2022-08-12

 These SOPs are managed by the Board of Directors of PNW as per the PNW Bylaws.

 ## Documentation Availability

 All documentation for PNW should be made easily available to all participants in PNW by publication on a web site and a network file sharing system.
 Whenever possible, these documents should be made public.
-The exception to this whenever there are names of quizzers listed, in which case the documents should be made private, restricted to participants in PNW.

 ## Rules Codification

 The Rules Subcommittee is responsible for overseeing the rules codification of PNW.
-Rules codificiation should begin with the IBQ rule book, accepted as the base set of rules.
-The Rules Subcommittee should then develop a *Pacific Northwest Bible Quizzing Rules* document that provide overrides and adjustments to the IBQ rules as deemed necessary and appropriate by the Rules Subcommittee.
+Rules codificiation begins with the [CBQ rule book](https://cbqz.org/rules/CBQ_rule_book.md), accepted as the governing set of rules.
+The Rules Subcommittee may then develop a *Pacific Northwest Bible Quizzing Rules* document that provides adjustments to any settings allowed by the rules.

 ## Additional Documents